-The new school season approaches quickly and, once again, as they do every year, first-year college students in Boston are getting Storrowed.
+The new school season approaches quickly and, once again, as they do every year, first-year college students in Boston get Storrowed.

 The Best and Brightest Come to Boston

 Boston boasts 35 colleges and universities that educate 152,000 students every year.
-These young people are, we expect, among the best and the brightest.
+Those institutions of higher education have declared these young people to be among the best and the brightest.
 They have submitted outstanding SAT scores, written award-winning essays, given valedictorian speeches, aced Advance Placement courses and completed internships.
+They stand out in every way.

 These kids know how to work the internet, use their GPS devices, and plan a travel route.
 They can get from home to their new campus digs with a minimum of problems, right?